zgorzynb/Portfolio/Readme.md

 - ## Deep Learning
   - ### Car detection
   - ### Car model classification
+    Technologies used in this project:
+      - Python
+      - numpy
+      - Tensorflow and Keras
+      - Pillow
   - ### Bee or wasp?
 TODO

 # Skills